Royan: The 1950s Seaside Gem

 Bunkers and Blockhouses

-Overlooking the Atlantic entrance of the Gironde Estuary, the Royan Bunker at the Pointe du Chay offers visitors an incredible panoramic view of the city and the coastline.
+The Côte de Beauté is haunted by the last remnants of Hitler’s Atlantic Wall.
+Overlooking the entrance of the Gironde Estuary, the Royan Bunker at the Pointe du Chay offers incredible panoramic views.

-There are more bunkers, blockhouses and forts to visit; these are the best examples.
+There are more bunkers, blockhouses and forts to visit; these are the best examples:

 • Ronce-les Bains (plage du Galon d’Or),